 Are part-time employees eligible for the plan?
 Do they receive the full five days?

-Yes, part-time employees are eligible for the plan however those who participate apply for days of leave without pay based on a ratio of hours worked.
-For example, if an employee who works 0.80 FTE is approved, they would receive 4 days of leave without pay.
+Yes, part-time employees are eligible for the plan however those who participate apply for days of leave without pay based on a ratio of hours worked and will receive the equivalent of a full weeks hours times their FTE.
+For example, if an employee who works a 0.80 FTE (working 4 days a week) is approved, they would then receive 4 days leave without pay.

 What if I have more than one appointment, one of which is eligible and one of which is not?

 You would be eligible for PLP only for the appointment which is eligible, as above.

 - The deduction on each pay period is 1.92%, applied to base compensation

 - PLP is deducted in equal installments over the plan period